ArjFaber/arjfaber.github.io/_publications/2009-10-01-paper-title-number-1.md

     will-change: transform; /* Optimize for smooth animations */ }

+  /* Specific style for the first video in the slider */ .video:first-child video {
+    object-fit: cover;  /* Ensures the video covers the container without stretching */
+    height: 100%;
+    width: 100%;
+    object-position: center;  /* Centers the video in the container */
+    transform: scale(1.2);  /* Slightly scale up the video for better fit */ }

   /* Active Video Styling with Zoom and Glow */ .video.active {
     opacity: 1;